Renee Paquette: Personal life

-Paquette began dating American professional wrestler Jonathan Good (better known as Jon Moxley and formerly Dean Ambrose) in 2013.
+Paquette began dating American professional wrestler Jonathan Good (better known by ring names Jon Moxley and formerly, Dean Ambrose) in 2013.
 They were married at their Las Vegas home in an impromptu ceremony in April 9, 2017.
 In November 2020, Paquette and Good announced that they were expecting their first child.
 Their daughter, Nora Murphy Good, was born on June 15, 2021.

 Paquette is a fan of the Vegas Golden Knights ice hockey team.
 On being a wrestling fan in both her childhood and adulthood, she said, "I attended a few events and WrestleMania VI.
 My father is a concert promoter and he used to get me into events.
 I recall being backstage and meeting Stone Cold Steve Austin, Triple H, Chyna, & Trish Stratus as a kid, so it's really funny to me that I ended up here.
 I went down a distinct path than wanting to be a WWE Superstar."

 In March 2021, Renee reported that she became an American citizen.
 In May, she posted her cookbook Messy in the Kitchen: My Guide to Eating Deliciously, Hosting Fabulously and Sipping Copiously.